nightmono/kanso.css/README.md

 A classless CSS template for simple forms and web pages.

-In Japanese, Kanso translates to simplicity or purity, advocating for the elimination of the unnecessary.
+In Japanese, Kanso translates to simplicity, advocating for the elimination of the unnecessary.
 I wanted a template that reflected this philosophy, offering a clean, minimal, and distraction-free experience that can be added onto.
-Features

-**More details over at the [Home Page.](https://nightmono.com/kanso.css/)**
+**More details can found in the [home page.](https://nightmono.com/kanso.css/)**

 ![Preview Image](/preview.png)